 ADD IN OR SWAP OUT:

-How Can You Tell When Salmon Is Done?
+How Do You Know When Salmon Is Done?

 First of all, the color will change from a translucent red color to a light pink color when its cooked.